nilesc/workflow/README.md

     have to keep track of.
 1. It allows for easy separation of workflows on separate projects, allowing for switching between them with minimal overhead.
+1. It allows a user to more easily jump back into whatever work they were doing when they last stopped.

 ### Basic Usage
 tmux is extremely powerful and complex.
 However, just to scratch the surface,